How to Muscle Test on Yourself

 - Observe the sway.

-Some people prefer to use a pendulum which has a crystal or other item attached to a string or chain.
+Another option for muscle testing yourself is to use a pendulum which has a crystal or other item attached to a string or chain.
 The end of the chain is held between two fingers.
 The pendulum moves in a given direction to indicate yes, no or no answer.
 The subconscious mind causes tiny impulses in the muscles of the hand to initiate movement.

 Using your fingers is probably the easiest way to self test.
 To use just one hand press two fingers together firmly as if to snap them.
 If you can hold them together that is strong.
 If they snap or slide that is weak.